-Soft, tender potatoes smothered and wrapped in a creamy cashew garlic sauce, and crispy edged potatoes on the top, they’re perfect for casual holiday and everyday dining!
+Vegan Scalloped Potatoes feature soft, tender potatoes smothered in a creamy cashew garlic sauce with crispy edged potatoes on the top, and are perfect for casual holiday and everyday dining!

 Preheat oven to 375 degrees F.

 Potatoes: If leaving the skins on, scrub the potatoes, and remove any unsightly blemishes.
 Alternately, peel the potatoes.
 Slice the potatoes into 1/8 inch slices using a mandolin, or manually with a knife.
 If manually slicing, do try cut evenly as possible so potatoes will cook uniformly.

 Cream Sauce: Add the cashews, 1 cup milk, nutritional yeast, garlic, onion powder, salt, pepper and lemon juice/vinegar to a high speed blender/food processor and blend until creamy, about 45 seconds to 1 minute(if using a food processor, it may take longer for cashews to blend).
 Add remaining milk and blend a few seconds more.

 Assemble: In a 9 x 13 baking dish, layer 1/2 the potatoes, top with 1/2 cream sauce, and repeat.
 Top with a sprinkle of thyme, and any additional vegan cheese.

 Bake: Place in oven, cover with lid, foil or silpat (see notes), and bake for 40 minutes.
 Remove cover and bake another 30 minutes, potatoes should be fork tender.
 Once done, sprinkle with a little more thyme, and let cool 5 – 10 minutes before serving.

 Serve topped with optional chopped chives, parsley, or more fresh thyme and/or freshly ground pepper.